StackExchange/stack-blog/_posts/2017-02-14-Why-Stack-Overflow-Redesigned-the-Top-Navigation.md

 There’s a running list of ideas we’d like to try in the near future.
 We plan on iterating upon the design and functionality of our new top nav in a series of A/B tests.
 There are also early-phase explorations into how this might roll out to international and other Stack Exchange community sites.

 The design team is working on a cohesive design language  in order to create consistent experiences across all our product areas.
 Some of these changes have already rolled out, and more are coming in the near future.
-Special thanks to Paweł Ludwiczak’s hard work designing and implementing the new top navigation.
+Special thanks to Paweł Ludwiczak’s and Oded Coster's hard work designing and implementing the new top navigation.

 As always, we appreciate your feedback.
-Have a bug or feature request — post it on Meta.
+If you have a bug or feature request — post it on Meta.